cairo-book/cairo-book/src/ch09-01-contract-syntaxes.md

 ```

 Some important rules to note:
-1. Your contract shouldn't have more than one constructor.
+1. Your contract can't have more than one constructor.
-2. Variables to be intialized should be passed in as arguments to the constructor.
 3. Your constructor function must be named `constructor`.
 4. Finally it should be annotated with the `#[constructor]` decorator.

 ### 2. External functions
 External functions are functions which modifies the state of the blockchain.
-They are specified using the `#[external]` attribute, and are public by default:
+They are public by default, and can be interacted with by anyone.
+You can create external functions by annotating functions with the `#[external]` attribute:

 ```rust
 #[external]